 - Mud filter cake

 Now coming back to gas migration, and this is the SECOND truth, it should be clear that proper cement coverage is fundamental to prevent gas migration.
 It is actually, what makes sense when a gas migration control slurry is used (high cost).
-In other words, if proper placement is not happening whatever fancy gas migration control slurry is used, it is actually a waste.
+In other words, if the proper placement is not happening, any fancy gas migration control slurry used, is a waste.

-Let’s review for a while what are the path for gas migration after primary cementing or through cement:
+Let’s review the path for gas migration after primary cementing or through cement: